News

 Expansion of radio coverage in tunnels.

-This issue is relevant both for short-length road and railway tunnels in mountainous or hilly areas, and for underground transport systems such as the subway, tunnel systems for laying cable lines, underground civil defense systems, etc.
+This issue is relevant both for short-length road and railway tunnels in mountainous or hilly terrain, and for underground transport systems such as the subway, tunnel systems for laying cable lines, underground civil defense systems, etc.

 Ensuring radio coverage of sparsely populated areas.